arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/alb/alb_fix_1.md

 sidebar_position: 30
 ---

-The task for you in this troubleshooting scenario is to investigate the deployment for AWS Load Balancer Controller as well as the ingress object created by following the prompts with the script.
-At the end of this session, you should be able to see the ui app on your EKS cluster using ALB ingress through the browsers as depicted in the image.
+The task for you in this troubleshooting scenario is to investigate the issues encountered during the deployment of the AWS Load Balancer Controller including the ingress object.
+At the end of this session, you should be able to see the *ui* app on the browser as depicted on the final section of the scenario.

 ![ingress](./assets/ingress.webp)